nkarasiak/MuseoToolBox/paper.md

 ## ai

 The machine learning module is natively built to manage algorithm from the ``scikit-learn`` using state of the art methods and good pratices (such as standardizing the input data). ``SuperLearner`` class optimizes the fit process by a grid search.
-There is also a Sequential Feature Selection protocol which supports number of components (e.g. a date is composed of 4 features, and you want to select the 4 features at once).
+There is also a Sequential Feature Selection protocol which supports number of components (e.g.  a single-date image is composed of four bands, i.e. 4 features, so you want to select the 4 features at once).

 [Go to SuperLearner documentation and examples](https://museotoolbox.readthedocs.io/en/latest/modules/ai/museotoolbox.ai.SuperLearner.html)